-- Find out how you can continue making contributions to your pension while I’m away, if your want.
+- Find out how you can continue making contributions to your pension while living in a different country.

-- If you are retiring abroad, find out how you can access your pension.
+- If you plan to retire abroad, find out how to can access your pension.

 - Find out how the tax system in your new country will impact your pension.

 Investments and estate planning

-- Research how your existing investments will be affected by your move abroad and where you should hold your investments.
+- Research how your existing investments will be affected by your move abroad.
+You should also look into where you should hold your investments.

 - If you want to invest, research what offshore investments will work for you.

 - Research how your estate will be affected by your move abroad.

-- If you have an ISA, make necessary contributions before you leave.
+- If you have an individual savings account, make necessary contributions before you leave.

-- Contact a qualified investment specialist to help you organise your investment portfolio.
+- Contact a qualified investment specialist to help you organize your investment portfolio.

-- Inform tax agency (for example, HMRC in the UK) of your intention to move.
+- Inform your local tax authority of your intention to move.

-- Research the tax system of your new country, including if a double tax agreement exists between your home country and destination country, and what applies to you.
+- Research the tax system of your new country.
+Look into whether or not there is a double-tax agreement between your home country and destination country and also how it applies to you.